+Other estimated variables like unpleasant feeling and dignity still need to be study more in futures.

 conclusion

-In this article, we investigated the factors affecting the amount of cycling.
-In past articles, variables such as age and gender have been discussed and little hidden variables have been investigated.
+We studied the factors affecting the amount of cycling.
+In past articles, variables such as age and gender were discussed and little hidden variables have been investigated.
 In addition to variables such as gender, income, and education, we tried to address variables that are less known but have a high impact on the amount of bicycle use, especially in countries such as Iran with specific cultures.

 The results showed that having will directly have a positive effect on the cycling rate.
 This variable has 3 indicators, the most effective of which shows people's effort to learn (If I want to understand something, I will definitely try to understand it).
 On the other hand, the cost factor is one of the inhibiting factors that indicate cycling both for people who intend to buy a bicycle and for people who use a shared bike.

-Another factor is the concern about the dignity of people who think that cycling is not suitable for them in terms of their social status.
-One of the indicators of its measurement can be mentioned wearing formal clothes outside the house, which is considered a deterrent to cycling.
+Concern for the dignity of those who believe that riding is inappropriate for them given their social level is another aspect.
+Wearing formal clothing outside the home, which is thought to discourage cycling, is one of its signs.
 Having the idea that cycling is only for people who have less financial ability or do not have a personal car is another factor, although few people also think that cycling is for people with high incomes who are less busy.

 Limitations from the family are another thing that we examined.
 One of the important indicators is that the family does not spend money to buy bicycles for their children, which is mostly mentioned by teenagers.

 Another indicator is that the family does not allow their children to ride bicycles, some families indirectly (I feel that my family is upset about my cycling/ I feel that my family will not allow me to ride a bicycle (and some directly (My family does not pay me to buy a bicycle) prevent their children (in any age) from riding bicycles.
-This case was also raised more among women, both in the teenage years who live with their parents and in the older ages who live with their husbands.
+This case was raised more among women, both in the teenage years who live with their parents and in the older ages who live with their husbands.